Chart Color Schemes

 Buninyong shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Buninyong's educational attainment is notably high, with 36.2% of residents aged 15 and above holding university qualifications, compared to 21.7% in the rest of Victoria and 24.6% in the SA4 region.
+Educational attainment in Buninyong is notably high, with 36.2% of residents aged 15 years and over holding university qualifications.
+This figure exceeds the broader benchmarks of 21.7% for the Rest of Vic., and 24.6% for the SA4 region.
+The area's educational advantage is reflected in its strong position for knowledge-based opportunities.
 Bachelor degrees are most prevalent at 22.6%, followed by postgraduate qualifications (7.4%) and graduate diplomas (6.2%).
-Vocational credentials are also common, with 33.0% of residents aged 15 and above holding such qualifications – advanced diplomas account for 12.2% while certificates make up 20.8%.
+Vocational credentials are also prominent, with 33.0% of residents aged 15 years and over holding these qualifications.

+Advanced diplomas account for 12.2%, while certificates make up 20.8%.
 Educational participation is high in Buninyong, with 31.2% of residents currently enrolled in formal education.
-This includes 13.2% in primary education, 9.4% in secondary education, and 3.8% pursuing tertiary education.

-Educational participation is notably high, with 31.2% of residents currently enrolled in formal education.
 This includes 13.2% in primary education, 9.4% in secondary education, and 3.8% pursuing tertiary education.

 Frequently Asked Questions - Education